beyondcoin-project/beyondcoin-lightning-charge/README.md

 > Note: if you're running into permission issues, try following [these instructions](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory).

 That's it!
-The Lightning Charge REST API is now running and ready to process payments.
+The Beyondcoin Lightning Charge REST API is now running and ready to process payments.
 You can access it at `http://localhost:9112` using the API access token configured with `--api-token`.

 Configuration options may alternatively be provided using environment variables: